LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Experiment

-To validate the performance of our Augmenter, we conduct experiment in two dimensions.
+To validate the performance of our Augmenter, we conduct experiments in two dimensions.
 First, we computed cosine similarity between original and augmented user profiles in Amazon Cloth-Sport dataset.
-Results in Table~\ref{tab:injection} show high similarity is maintained across different injection ratios, validating that our augmentation does not significantly affect the user's original preference, thereby showing our generation quality.
+Results in Table~\ref{tab:injection} show that high similarity is maintained across different injection ratios, validating that our augmentation does not significantly affect the user's original preference, thereby showing our generation quality.
 Next, since our item augmenter may affect the pre-defined domain ratio $r$ in section~\ref{sec:intro}, we gradually inject an increasing number of enhanced items in Table~\ref{tab:domain_ratio}, which demonstrates that the augmentation preserves the domain distribution and improves the performance stably.